Rename all bins in a given collection (so they have pretty names).

 🔙 To the main page of anvi’o programs and artifacts.

 This program creates a new collection from the bins in another collection with specific guidelines.
-This is especially helpful when you want to merge multiple collections later or share your project with someone, and you want all of your bins to have nicer names than the default
+This is especially helpful when you wish to standardize your bin names, add project specific prefixes, and/or exclude those that do not match your criteria of completion, redundancy, and/or size estimates.

 Let’s say you have a collection called

-And voila!
-Now you have a second collection named
+Now your profile-db will have a new collection named

-SURFACE_OCEAN_SAMPLES that contains your four bins, now named
+SURFACE_OCEAN_SAMPLES that will contains your four bins witht their new names

-rename.txt is just a tab-delimited file that contains a summary of your renaming process.
+rename.txt is a TAB-delimited file that contains a summary of your renaming process.
 The first column has the original name of the bins that you renamed, the second has their new names, and the remaining columns contain information about those bins (like their completion, redundency, and size).

 anvi-rename-bins -c contigs-db \ -p profile-db \ --prefix SURFACE_OCEAN \ --collection-to-read MY_COLLECTION \ --collection-to-write SURFACE_OCEAN_MAGS \ --report-file rename.txt \ --call-MAGs \ --min-completion-for-MAG 70